audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

  * Imports:
     * Non-MP3 files imported via drag or Recent Files will crash or freeze when filter in file open window is set to MP3.
+    * (Windows) The Audacity 1.3.8 executable cannot be added to the Explorer "Open With" menu if you have another version of Audacity also called "audacity.exe".
+You can set the file association to always use Audacity 1.3.8 to open the required file type, but it will not appear in the list accessed by the "Open With" context menu item.

  * Exports:
+    * Metadata Editor appears before the Export window when exporting to any format.
+Click OK in Metadata Editor to proceed to the Export window.
+If you do not use metadata, you can go to the Import / Export tab of Preferences and uncheck "Show Metadata Editor prior to export step".
     * WAVEX (Microsoft) headers: GSM 6.10 files cannot be exported, and U-Law/A-Law files may not be playable
     * M4A: exports at rates below 44100 Hz have incorrect sample rates, and 38000 Hz exports may not play properly (FFmpeg bugs); M4A renamed to MOV will not play on Windows in iTunes or QuickTime
-    * Muting specific time-shifted mono tracks when produces audio at wrong point on timeline in exported file if muted tracks are to left of unmuted.
+    * Muting specific time-shifted mono tracks produces audio at wrong point on timeline in exported file if muted tracks are to left of unmuted.

- * It is currently possible to attempt simultaneous imports or exports by using shortcuts (or File > New on Mac): Audacity is not yet capable of running these simultaneous operations safely, and attempting this may crash your project
+ * It is currently possible to attempt simultaneous imports or exports by using shortcuts (or File > New on Mac): Audacity is not yet capable of running these simultaneous operations safely, and attempting this may crash your project.

  * Genre WAV info tag (IGNR) not supported due to limitation in libsndfile.